IBM/z_ansible_collections_samples/ibm_concert/z_apars/README.md

 # Collect z/OS Software instances Topology, Usage, and missing fixes

-These sample playbooks when used with IBM z/OS Management Facility (zOSMF), IBM Z Software Asset Management (IZSAM), IBM Concert, and Ansible Automation Platform (AAP) can simplify the monitoring and resolution of z/OS Software maintenance planning and execution.
+These sample playbooks when used with IBM z/OS Management Facility (zOSMF), IBM Z Software Asset Management (IZSAM), IBM Concert, and Ansible Automation Platform (AAP) can simplify the monitoring and resolution of z/OS Software maintenance, planning, and deployment.

 It is a good practice to review the playbook contents before executing them.
 It will help you understand the requirements in terms of space, location, names,